LauraNolan/marti-services/taxii_service/README.md

 ---
 ## Polling

-This is a simple loop that continuously polls the taxii server for the specified feeds.
+This is a simple loop that continuously polls the TAXII server for the specified feeds.

 ---
 ## Inboxing

-Essentially the auto file pulls all the items that have been modified since the last pull.
+The auto file pulls all the items that have been modified since the last pull.
 Each item is then checked to see if they are marked to be sent and are in the taxii_service list.
 If they pass both of those checks, they are sent via TAXII.

 Currently the only TLO's that are sent are the domains, email, ips, campaigns, and samples.
 More TLO's can be added and sent if you follow the same structure as shown below.
 However, thorough testing will need to be performed to ensure that these new items can be sent.